 Renewal of Marriage Vows All members of the Tufts community are invited to renew their vows in the refurbished chapel.
 Goddard Chapel, noon-1 p.m.
 For more information, contact the Chaplain's Office at (617) 627-3427.

 ROTC Commissioning Ceremony Goddard Chapel, 1:30 p.m.

-Baccalaureate Service The traditional baccalaureate service, which honors graduating seniors at Tufts, began in 1865.
-“Baccalaureate” technically means a sermon to a graduating class, and for most of Tufts’ history, the inspirational message has been delivered by the university president.
-The address is the president’s final opportunity to exhort and enlighten members of the senior class before they receive their degrees and leave the campus as alumni/ae.
-The winner of the Wendell Phillips Award will speak, and members of the senior Baccalaureate Committee and the chaplains will present readings and prayers.
+Baccalaureate Service Fletcher Field, 3 p.m.
+The traditional baccalaureate service, which honors graduating seniors at Tufts, began in 1865.
+"Baccalaureate"' technically means a sermon to a graduating class, and for most of Tufts' history, the inspirational message has been delivered by the university president.
+The address is the president's final opportunity to exhort and enlighten members of the senior class before they receive their bachelor's degrees and leave the campus as alumni/ae.
+In recent years, the baccalaureate has been an interfaith service, with all university chaplains organizing and participating in the service.
+Seniors participate in a processional in caps and gowns.
+Family and friends are invited to attend.
+Members of the senior Baccalaureate Committee and the chaplains present readings and prayers.
 There are also hymns and musical offerings by soloists and instrumentalists.
-Fletcher Field, 3 p.m.

-Graduate School of Arts & Sciences Ph.D.
-Hooding Ceremony Fletcher Field, 5-7 p.m.
+Graduate School of Arts & Sciences and School of Engineering Hooding Ceremony Fletcher Field, 5-7 p.m.

-Editor’s note: The deadline for Calendar submissions for the June issue of the Tufts Journal is Tuesday, May 29.
-Submissions may be e-mailed to email@example.com or you may send Calendar announcements to Barbara Lewis, Office of Publications, 200 Boston Ave., Suite 4600, Medford campus.
+Editor's note: The deadline for Calendar submissions for the June issue of the Tufts Journal is Tuesday, May 27.
+Submissions may be e-mailed to firstname.lastname@example.org or you may send Calendar announcements to Barbara Lewis, Office of Publications, 200 Boston Ave., Medford campus.